search instagram arrow-down

 He who has no elders should buy elders for himself – Sudanese proverb

-Debates between young and old in our literacy circles often reflect the delicate interplay of the traditional and modern, so beautifully expressed in the children’s story, My Great-grandmother’s Gourd.
+Debates between young and old in our literacy circles often reflect the delicate interplay of the traditional and modern, so beautifully expressed in the enchanting children’s story, My Great-grandmother’s Gourd.
 (See video below for more on this)

 img_4252

-Illustrations from My Great-Grandmother’s Gourd
+Above, illustrations from My Great-Grandmother’s Gourd.

 “When the rain stopped, I climbed the tree and sat by a small hole at the top of the trunk.
 The hole that had been made by my grandmother’s great-grandmother”